SalomePlatform/adao/doc/en/tui.rst

     "*DiagonalSparseMatrix*" according to whether one of these variables is positioned to "*True*".

+.. index:: single: EvolutionModel
 .. index:: single: setEvolutionModel
+.. index:: single: ExtraArguments

-**setEvolutionModel** (*Matrix, OneFunction, ThreeFunctions, Parameters, Script, ExtraArgs, Stored*)
+**setEvolutionModel** (*Matrix, OneFunction, ThreeFunctions, Parameters, Script, ExtraArguments, Stored*)
     This command allows to set the evolution operator :math:`M`, which describes an elementary evolution step.
 Its value is defined as an object of type function or of type "*Matrix*".
 For the function case, various functional forms may be used, as described in the :ref:`section_ref_operator_requirements`, and entered by "*OneFunction*" or
     "*ThreeFunctions*" keywords.
 If it is defined by a script in the "*Script*" keyword, the operator is of type "*Matrix*", "*OneFunction*" or "*ThreeFunctions*" according to whether one of these variables is positioned to "*True*".
 The control parameters of the adjoint numerical approximation, in the "*OneFunction*"case, can be given by a dictionary through the "*Parameters*" keyword.
-Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*" (similar to the one
+Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*" (similar to the
-    of graphical interface).
+    one of graphical interface).
+If the operator requires some complementary fixed arguments in addition to the state :math:`\mathbf{x}`, they can be given through the variable "*ExtraArguments*" as a named parameters dictionary.

+.. index:: single: Observation
 .. index:: single: setObservation

 **setObservation** (*Vector, VectorSerie, Script, DataFile, ColNames, ColMajor, Stored*)